linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 The loan payments are determined such that after the last payment is made there is no loan balance outstanding.
 Thus, the loan is referred to as a fully amortizing loan.
 Even though the loan payment each year is the same, the proportion of interest and principal differs with each payment: The interest is  $5\%$  of the principal amount of the loan that remains at the beginning of the period, whereas the principal repaid with each payment is the difference between the payment and the interest.
 As the payments are made, the remainder is applied to repayment of the principal; this is referred to as the scheduled principal repayment or the amortization.
 As the principal remaining on the loan declines, less interest is paid with each payment.
 We show the decline in the loan's principal graphically in Figure 7.
 The decline in the remaining principal is not a linear, but is curvilinear due to the compounding of interest.

 Loan amortization works the same whether this is a mortgage loan, a term loan, or any other loan in which the interest paid is determined on the basis of the remaining amount of the loan.
 The calculation of the loan amortization can be modified to suit different principal repayments, such as additional lump-sum payments, known as balloon payments.
-For example, if there is a  $10,000 balloon payment at the end of the loan in the loan of$ 100,000 repaid over 24 years, the calculation of the payment is modified as:
+For example, if there is a  \$10,000 balloon payment at the end of the loan in the loan of\$ 100,000 repaid over 24 years, the calculation of the payment is modified as:

 $$
 \begin{array}{l} \text {A m o u n t l o a n e d} = \left[ \sum_ {t = 1} ^ {N} \frac {\text {L o a n p a y m e n t}}{(1 + i) ^ {t}} \right] \\ + \frac {\text {b a l l o o n p a y m e n t}}{(1 + i) ^ {N}} \\ \$ 100,000 = \left[ \sum_ {t = 1} ^ {2 4} \frac {\text {L o a n p a y m e n t}}{(1 + 0 .
 0 5) ^ {t}} \right] \\ + \frac {\mathbb {S} 1 0 , 0 0 0}{(1 + i) ^ {2 4}} \\ \end{array}